luketurner/cli-of-mine/README.md

 }
 ```

-## Catching Errors
+## Handling Errors

+[exec] provides three strategies for automated error handling, which you can pick using the `errorStrategy` property of the [ExecConfig].

+The `"log"` strategy is the default.

+**log strategy**

-By default, the [exec] function will automatically catch and log any errors that occur during execution, including errors that your handlers throw.
+When `errorStrategy: "log"`, the [exec] function will automatically catch and log any errors that occur during execution, including errors that your handlers throw.
 This means it never rejects.

-If you wish to disable this behavior, set `catchErrors: false` in your [ExecConfig].
+The [ExecResult] will contain a `processExitCode` property that indicates what exit code is recommended to be used. [exec] _will not_ exit the process automatically.

+This is the default mode.
+It's useful if you want `cli-of-mine` to handle as much as possible, but you don't want it to exit the process for you.

+**throw strategy**

-When `catchErrors` is false, the Promise returned by [exec] will possibly reject with an [ExecutionError], that you can inspect and handle in your application.
+when `errorStrategy: "throw"`, errors during execution will cause the returned `Promise` to be rejected with an [ExecutionError] that you can inspect and handle manually.

+This mode is useful for testing, or for cases where you want the code calling [exec] to be able to catch errors from within your handlers.

+**exit strategy**

+When `errorStrategy: "exit"`, errors during execution will be logged to the user.
+If the execution would result in a nonzero exit code, the process will be automatically exited with that code.

+This mode is useful if you want `cli-of-mine` to completely manage error handling, and you don't need to run any code after [exec] is finished.

 # FAQ